stormpath/stormpath-documentation/source/quickstart.rst

 .. only:: php

-  (todo) Let's make sure this section has the same sort of content as the other SDKs.
+  (php.todo) Let's make sure this section has the same sort of content as the other SDKs.

   .. literalinclude:: code/php/quickstart/authentication_attempt.php
     :language: php